 Fueling an Exceptional, Diverse Talent Pipeline

-Our leadership pipeline is helping schools fill critical, hard-to-staff roles, including more than 2,000 STEM teachers and more than 1,000 special education teachers in 2017.
-In addition to being the largest source of educators serving schools in low-income communities, Teach For America is the talent pipeline that most closely reflects the demographics of children attending public schools.
+Our leadership pipeline helps schools fill critical, hard-to-staff roles.
+Teach For America is the talent pipeline that most closely reflects the demographics of children attending public schools.
 Half of our corps members identify as people of color, half come from a low-income background, and one-third are first generation college graduates.

-Through their experience, Teach For America corps members come to identify with their students.
-According to a recent study, Teach For America alumni, throughout their years of service, gain a greater understanding of how societal injustices like educational inequity harm disadvantaged and low-income communities, and they display less class- and race-based resentment than peers who did not join the corps.
+According to a 2018 study, Teach For America alumni gain a greater understanding of how societal injustices like educational inequity harm disadvantaged and low-income communities, and they display less class- and race-based resentment than peers who did not join the corps.

 Pioneering and Strengthening Schools

 Teach For America alumni have blazed new paths as founders of YES Prep, KIPP, IDEA Public Schools, Rocketship, and Citizens of the World Charter Schools, to name a few.
 Today 3,700 Teach For America alumni are principals, assistant principals, and deans leading schools across the country.
 They are running high performing schools, helping turn around low-performing schools, launching new schools, growing existing networks, and some are working to reimagine school entirely.

 A recent analysis of the Center for Research on Education Outcomes (CREDO) student growth data gives a window into the impact of TFA alumni school leaders.
 It shows that charter management organizations with TFA alum school leaders achieved 84 additional days of learning in reading and 52 additional days of learning in math beyond what students’ prior test scores would predict.